Juandavidc08/language-game/README.md

   - 2. French
   - 3. Italian
   - 4. German
-- This answer needs to be numeric ex: Spanish is number 1.
+- This answer needs to be numeric ex: Spanish is number "1" or Italian is number "3".
 - After, the player will need to answer 10 questions translating the word that is "shown" into english
 - Finally th player will be able to check their scores and will be able to restart the challenge.